-People often find that they don’t go back completely to the way they felt before they became ill - but they do recover sufficiently and/or learn to manage their symptoms well enough to lead happy and fulfilling lives.
+Some people find that they don’t go back completely to the way they felt before they became ill, but they do recover sufficiently to lead happy and fulfilling lives.
 This is similar to many other chronic illnesses.